Hundred Regiments Offensive

-The Hundred Regiments Offensive (百团大战, 晋南游击战, 正太战役) or the Hundred Regiments Campaign was a tactical campaign initiated by the Eighth Route Army, led by the Chinese Communist Party, against the Japanese invasion in North China from 20 August 1940, to 24 January 1941.
+The Hundred Regiments Offensive (百团大战) or the Hundred Regiments Campaign was a tactical campaign initiated by the Eighth Route Army, led by the Chinese Communist Party, against the Japanese invasion in North China from 20 August 1940, to 24 January 1941.
 The operation was named in recognition of the involvement of 105 regiments and represented the most extensive and protracted offensive by the Eighth Route Army in Japanese-occupied territory since the onset of the countrywide War of Resistance.
 The campaign aimed at undermining the Shijiazhuang–Taiyuan railway, a significant line under Japanese dominion, and spanned several crucial transportation corridors in North China, occurring in three distinct periods.
-The operation secured substantial strategic advantages, inflicted a severe setback on Japan's "prison cage policy," elevated national morale, and highlighted the crucial role of the Chinese Communist Party and its military as a cornerstone in the Second Sino-Japanese War.
+The operation secured substantial strategic advantages, inflicted a severe setback on Japan's "prison cage policy."
+According to the CCP's official histories, it elevated national morale, and highlighted the crucial role of the Chinese Communist Party and its military as a cornerstone in the Second Sino-Japanese War.

 Background

-During the summer and autumn of 1940, the circumstances of the World War II experienced significant transformations.
+During the summer and autumn of 1940, the circumstances of World War II experienced significant transformations.
 In its pursuit of a "southward expansion" policy, Japanese colonial empire escalated its efforts against the Chinese front to compel the Kuomintang government to capitulate, while concurrently directing its primary military forces towards assaults on the anti-Japanese strongholds established by the Chinese Communist Party.
 In North China, the Japanese army executed a severe "prison cage policy," establishing a system of railways, roadways, and fortified positions to segregate and besiege the anti-Japanese strongholds, aiming to obliterate the Eighth Route Army's foundation for existence.
-From 1939 to 1940, the Japanese conducted 109 extensive "mopping-up" operations, each involving over 1,000 troops, with a total deployment exceeding 500,000 soldiers, so precipitating a critical survival dilemma for the anti-Japanese base regions.
+From 1939 to 1940, the Japanese conducted 109 extensive "mopping-up" operations, each involving over 1,000 troops, with a total deployment exceeding 500,000 soldiers, precipitating a critical situation for the anti-Japanese base regions, threatening their survival.

-Simultaneously, the general condition of China was deteriorating.
+At the same time, the general condition of China was deteriorating.
 The forward battlefields endured successive defeats, and calls for peace with Japan from within the Kuomintang intensified.
 The Wang Jingwei faction had publicly defected and formed a puppet government.
 A pervasive atmosphere of pessimism, confusion, and compromise enveloped the nation, significantly undermining the morale of both the military and civilian populace.
 The Eighth Route Army Headquarters resolved to initiate a significant strategic operation behind enemy lines in North China to dismantle the Japanese blockade, enhance national morale, and bolster resistance on the frontlines.